ReneS121082/20200914si/4.3.0/workshop/modules/module-210-cluster-exploring/cluster-exploring.md

 ### The Cluster Operator

 The cluster version operator is the core of what defines an OpenShift deployment .
-The cluster version operator pod(s) contains the set of manifests which are used to deploy, updated, and/or manage the OpenShift services in the cluster.
-This operator ensures that the other services, also deployed as operators, are at the version which matches the release definition and takes action to remedy discrepancies when necessary.
+The cluster version operator pod(s) contains the set of manifests which are used to deploy, updated, and/or manage the OpenShift bastion in the cluster.
+This operator ensures that the other bastion, also deployed as operators, are at the version which matches the release definition and takes action to remedy discrepancies when necessary.

 ```
 $ oc get deployments -n openshift-cluster-version